jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Criosphinx.md

 RacialMods:
 Languages: Common, Sphinx; speak with animals
 SQ:
+SpecialAbilities:
+  Swooping Charge (Ex): >
-SpecialAbilities: Swooping Charge (Ex) A charging criosphinx deals 4d4+12 points of damage with its gore attack.
+    A charging criosphinx deals 4d4+12 points of damage with its gore attack.
 A flying criosphinx who drops at least 20 feet in altitude as part of a charge deals 6d4+18 points instead.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: